OBSCURON

 Brutal Action

-Internal control system focused on decisive follow-through, leverage tracking, and clarity.
+Brutalist CRM focused on decisive follow-through, leverage tracking, and operating clarity.

 Focused tools shipped for specific high-friction workflows.